-- Treat those times as seriously as you would a job.
+- Treat your study schedule as seriously as you would a job.

 - Plan to reduce interruptions and distractions, whether you study at home or in the workplace.

-- Let family members or co-workers know when you’ve scheduled learning time and ask them not to interrupt you.
+- Let family members, roommates, or co-workers know when you’ve scheduled learning time, and ask them not to interrupt you.

 - Close the door, turn off your phone and email, and log off social media.

-- Organize and keep all your learning resources in 1 space.
+- Keep all your learning resources well organized in 1 place.

-- Take regular breaks and check in with your family or co-workers at those times.
+- Take regular breaks and use that time to check in with your family or co-workers.

 - Tell your friends, family, and co-workers about your learning goals and commitments and ask for their support.
 Co-workers may be willing to cover some of your workload or take an extra shift.
 Friends and family might watch your kids, make dinner, take your turn in the carpool, or contribute in other ways that give you time and space for learning.

 - Look for a tutor.
-They may be available to tutor by phone or online.
+They may be available to work with you over the phone or online.
 Or try linking up with another person taking the same course to study together and support each other.
 If you’re studying on the job, your supervisor or an experienced co-worker may be able to help with your questions or concerns.

-If you find that learning time is getting bumped from your schedule, look for other ways to manage your time and roles.
+If you find that your studies keep getting postponed in your schedule, look for other ways to manage your time and roles.
 Can you and your employer negotiate a formal commitment that gives you a specific number of hours a week for learning?
-Can you afford regular babysitting or other support to give you more time for learning?
+Can you arrange for regular babysitting or other support to give you more time?

 Think about why you started this study program.
 Remind yourself how it will help you succeed.
 If your reasons for learning are still important to you, recommit to your goals and return to them often.
 Remember to reward yourself—it helps you stay motivated!